JuliaDSP/DSP.jl/doc/windows.rst

 .. function:: dpsseig(A, nw)

-    Eigenvalues of the DPSS matrix, representing the ratios of the power within the main lobe to power in the sidelobe (i.e. leakage).
+    Eigenvalues of the DPSS matrix, representing the ratios of the power within the main lobe to the total power (main and sidelobes).
     ``A`` is the output of :func:`dpss`, and ``nw`` is the time-bandwidth product provided to :func:`dpss` as input.